Zero-Waste Dog Care – From Puppy To Oldie (The Ultimate Guide)

 Flushable Poop Bags

 In Australia, flushable poop bags have blocked pipes as they do not dissolve quickly enough in cold water.
-These bags are also made of polyvinyl which is an oxo-biodegradable plastic.
+These bags are also made of polyvinyl, which is an oxo-biodegradable plastic.

-Plus poop in landfill sites can lead to water contamination which is why some landfill sites have a no poop policy.
+Plus, poop in landfill sites can lead to water contamination, which is why some landfill sites have a no poop policy.

-Disposing Of Dog Poop The Zero Waste Way (No Bags)
+Disposing Of Dog Poop The Zero-Waste Way (No Bags)

-Flush The Poop Directly Down The Toilet
+Can You Flush Dog Poop Down The Toilet?

 So it is only safe to flush dog poop directly down the toilet after you have checked that your water treatment works can process it.
-If they cannot then the municipality will advise you of your options.
+If they cannot, then the municipality will advise you of your options.

 Cat feces are different from a dog’s feces and must never be flushed down the toilet.

-Bury Dog Poop – Zero Waste Style
+Bury Dog Poop – Zero-Waste Style

 The Ultimate in zero waste is simply to bury it but is this advisable?
-Dog waste is full of nasty pathogens like Giardia, Salmonella and E. coli.
+Dog waste is full of nasty pathogens like Giardia, Salmonella, and E. coli.
 It can also carry worms and other diseases depending on the health of your dog.